nookit-dev/bnkit/_docs/error-handler-validation/readme.md

-# Error Utils
+# error-utils

-This module contains utility functions for handling and mapping errors in JavaScript applications.
+A utility module for handling errors and creating validators.

-## Error Types

-There are three types of errors handled by this module: ValidationError, APIError, and JavaScriptError.
-Custom errors can also be defined using the CustomError type.

-## API Error Map

-An API error map is provided for mapping API errors to their corresponding type.

-## Error Type Mapping

-The `mapBuiltInErrorType` function maps built-in JavaScript errors to their corresponding ErrorType.

-## Error Handling
+## Handlers

-The `handleError` function can be used to handle errors by returning a CustomError object or throwing the error if `throwError` is set to true.
+### `getErrorType(error: Error | CustomError): ErrorType`

+- `error` - An instance of an Error or CustomError.

+Returns the type of error as a string, either "ValidationError", "APIError", or "JavaScriptError".

+### `handleError(error: Error | CustomError, throwError = false): CustomError | undefined`

+- `error` - An instance of an Error or CustomError.
+- `throwError` - A boolean indicating whether to throw the error or return it.

+Returns a CustomError object with a type and message property.
+If `throwError` is `true`, throws the error instead of returning it.

-## Validator
+## Validators

-The `createValidator` function returns a validator object with two methods: `validateAgainstArraySchema` and `validateItem`.
-These can be used to validate data against a schema and return the validated data or an error message.
+### `createValidator<Schema>()`

+- `schema` - An object representing the expected schema for validation.

+Returns an object with two methods:

+#### `validateItem(item: unknown): TypeInference<Schema>`

+- `item` - An unknown value to validate against the schema.

+Returns an object representing the validated item.
+Throws a `CustomError` if the input `item` is not an object or if it does not match the expected schema.

+#### `validateAgainstArraySchema(schema: Schema, data: unknown[]): ValidationResult<Schema>`

+- `schema` - An object representing the expected schema for validation.
+- `data` - An array of unknown values to validate against the schema.

+Returns an object with either a `data` property containing an array of validated items or an `error` property containing a validation error message.